 The ISOC provides support in regards to the scientific operations planning and execution.
-ISOC provides, via the website, access to schedule information, target lists, AO documentation, etc. An ISOC newsletter is available via the website.
-We will be happy to react to any query you may have, which is submitted via e-mail to inthelp@sciops.esa.int
+ISOC provides, via the website, access to schedule information, target lists, AO documentation, etc. The ISDC will be happy to react to any query you may have, which is submitted via e-mail to inthelp@sciops.esa.int